drawpile/drawpile.github.io/help/server/serverconfig.markdown

 If you're using drawpile.net's authentication, you should turn this off unless you're running one of the official community servers.

+### Allow ext-auth web host

+Key: `extauthwebhost`

+Default value: `false`

+Type: bool

+Whether to pay mind to the external authentication's WEBHOST flag.

+If you're using drawpile.net's authentication, you should turn this off unless you're running one of the official community servers.

+### Allow ext-auth persistence

+Key: `extauthpersist`

+Default value: `false`

+Type: bool

+Whether to pay mind to the external authentication's PERSIST flag.

+If you're using drawpile.net's authentication, you should turn this off unless you're running one of the official community servers.

 ### Use ext-auth avatars

 Key: `extAuthAvatars`